PotHix/pothix.github.com/content/post/2019-year-in-review.md

-I don't want any money in exchange, but it's important for people to know that others are donating their time because they like to do it and because they believe it's may be useful for someone else.
+I don't want any money in exchange, but it's important for people to know that others are donating their time because they like to do it and because they believe it may be useful for someone else.
 I've been participating/organizing communities for more than 10 years now and I know how easy it is for people to take local meetups for granted as it is free and someone else is taken care of it.